 It turns out that Amazon listed a wrong date for the Ultra HD copy of Clint Eastwood’s Oscar winner ‘Unforgiven‘ last week.
 That disc actually comes out this week.

 The Criterion Collection’s latest acquisition is ‘Dheepan‘, winner of the Palme d’Or at the 2015 Cannes Film Festival.
 The drama from French filmmaker Jacques Audiard (‘A Prophet’, ‘Rust and Bone’) explores themes of race, culture clash, and PTSD as a former child soldier from Sri Lanka seeks refuge in a Paris suburb, only to land in the middle of a different kind of war involving gangs and drugs.

 Arrow Video describes the horror/action cult oddity ‘Wolf Guy‘ thusly: “Wolf Guy truly is one-of-a-kind, with [Sonny] Chiba in full effect as the part-man, part-wolf, all-karate action hero.”
 Umm… awesome?
 After that, Arrow stays in 1975 Japan for Kinji Fukasaku’s yakuza thriller ‘Cops vs. Thugs‘.

 The Arrow Academy label is where Arrow delivers its more high-minded offerings.
 This week brings us the 6-disc ‘The Jacques Rivette Collection‘, containing several films from the French auteur.
-The contest listing is a little unclear on exactly how many or which movies are included, but the American edition seems to be pared down from a 16-disc (8 Blu-rays and 8 DVDs) copy released in the UK last year.
+The content listing is a little unclear on exactly how many or which movies are included, but the American edition seems to be pared down from a 16-disc (8 Blu-rays and 8 DVDs) copy released in the UK last year.